G0ldenRat10/KeyLoggerDetect/README.md

-KeyLoggerDetect
+KeyLoggerDetect+

 Status: Beta Version 1.1

 Author: ZakaLino

-KeyLoggerDetect+ is a Python-based application designed to detect keyloggers and other suspicious activities on a user's system.
+KeyLoggerDetect+ is a Python-based application designed to detect keyloggers and other suspicious activities on a WINDOWS user's system.
 It utilizes various methods, including process name scanning and hash comparisons, to identify potentially malicious processes.
 The application also monitors network activity for known malicious IP addresses and provides system usage analysis.

 Features: